javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 Double and single quotes are essentially the same.

-Backtricks are "extended functionality" quotes.
+Backticks are "extended functionality" quotes.
 They allow to embed variables and expressions into a string by wrapping them in `${…}`, for example:

 ```js run
 let name = "John";